 Be Sure To Go To Volcanoes National Park

 You haven’t visited Big Island Hawaii until you have seen lava!
 I could have spent days exploring all that this park has to offer.
 It is about a 25 minute drive from where you rent bikes & hike to see the lava flow.
 It is $25 to enter, but your pass will last a week.
 From here you will see different parts of the volcano.
 Go at sunset to the Jaggar overlook and you can see the glowing orange volcanic vent and steam from the Halema’uma’u crater.
 Waiting 20 minutes AFTER sunset really makes a difference.
 We walked through a huge lava tube, Thurston lava tube.
-There are ranger led hikes through the lush forest and so much to learn in the museums and visitor centers!
+There are ranger-led hikes through the lush forest and so much to learn in the museums and visitor centers!

 Snorkel At K Bay

 Two of our favorite places to snorkel off the beaten path are 2 step and Kahalu’u Bay.
-The brilliant sea life seems very unbothered by us snorkeling around them.
-There are awesome tours to get you out to Kealakekua Bay (K Bay), where it has been said to be some of the best snorkeling in all of Hawaii; 2 people in our group swam with a pod of wild spinner dolphins there twice!
+The brilliant sea life seems very unbothered by us snorkelling around them.
+There are awesome tours to get you out to Kealakekua Bay (K Bay), where it has been said to be some of the best snorkelling in all of Hawaii; 2 people in our group swam with a pod of wild spinner dolphins there twice!

 Swim With Dolphins